 This project would not be possible without the passion and dedication of all those involved.
 The authors would like to thank the OpenIntro Staff for their involvement and ongoing contributions.
 We are also very grateful to the hundreds of students and instructors who have provided us with valuable feedback since we first started working on this project in 2009.
-A special thank you to Catherine Ko for proofreading the second edition of AHSS.
+A special thank you to Stephen Miller and Juan Gomez for reviewing and providing feedback on the third edition of AHSS.